cyberplantru/pH-Mini-v30-sample-code/README.md

 ## Isolated sensor

 To eliminate electrical noise use [I2Ciso Module](https://github.com/cyberplantru/I2C-iso/).
-I2C*iso* recommended when measuring the pH and conductivity together.
+Also I2C*iso* is needed for measurement of pH and Conductivity together in a same reservoir.
 ![pH to I2C](http://image.cyber-plant.com/var/resizes/PHminiBaner3%2Cjpg.jpg?m=1458077695)